-- Thinly sliced or finely chopped the garlic.
+- Thinly sliced or finely chopped garlic.
 (Your choice).

 - Gently heat the oil in a pan.

-- Add the garlic and fry over low heat.
-Keep the temperature consistent so that the oil is lightly bubbling around the garlic and with a soft sizzling sound.
+- Add the garlic chips and fry over medium-low heat.
+Keep the temperature low to keep the oil bubbling slowly around the garlic with a soft sizzling sound.

 - It is important to stir continuously to ensure even browning.

-- After a few minutes, the garlic will start to dry up and become stickier.
-It may clump together and stick to the spatula /fork that you use.
+- After a few minutes, the garlic will dry up and become stickier.
+It may clump together and stick to the spatula /fork you use.
 Break up any garlic that sticks together for even browning.

-- When the garlic starts changing color, reduce the heat further as it will darken quickly.
-You need to pay attention now because it can burn rapidly and taste bitter.
+- When the garlic starts changing to a golden brown, reduce the heat further, as it will darken quickly.
+Pay attention now because it can burn rapidly and taste bitter.
 Stir frequently, and close observation is critical.

-- When the garlic becomes just slightly fall short of golden, pour the garlic and oil through a wire mesh strainer.
-If you remove the garlic from heat when it reaches the desired color, it will continue to darken when you pour and drain it, and the final result will be darker than you expect.
+- When the garlic falls slightly short of golden, pour the garlic and oil through a wire mesh strainer.
+If you remove the garlic from heat when it reaches the desired color, it will continue darkening when you pour and drain it, and the final result will be darker than expected.

 - Let the garlic drain in the strainer, and use the garlic oil to fry the egg and rice in the next step.

-2 How to prepare the Japanese garlic fried rice
+2 How to prepare Japanese garlic fried rice